-The linear trend of tagged O3 tracers and total O3 averaged over all of Japan in spring, summer, fall, and winter is shown in Fig. 8.
-The increasing trends of total O3 in decreasing order were spring, summer, winter, and fall.
-This is quite consistent with the seasonal differences in the increasing trend of O3 observed at several Japanese sites from the 1990s to 2011 (Parrish et al., 2012).
-The increasing trend in the CHN contribution was the largest of all contributions in all four seasons and the trend was particularly large in spring.
-The KOR contribution was also larger in spring than in other seasons.
-The contribution of E-Asia-Seas increased significantly in all seasons.
-Seasonal differences in the increasing trend in the E-Asia-Seas contribution were small, but were slightly larger in the warm (spring-summer) than the cold season (fall-winter).
-The increasing trend in domestic (JPN) contribution was larger in spring than in summer similarly to the cases of CHN and KOR contributions, but trends in both seasons were non-significant; whereas those in the cold season were significantly larger than in the warm season.
-The FT and WSSE Asian contributions showed semi-annual change in their increasing trends; larger in summer and winter than in spring and fall.
+(JPN) contribution was larger in spring than in summer, similar to the cases of the CHN and KOR contributions, but trends in both seasons were non-significant, whereas those in the cold season were significantly larger than in the warm season.
+The FT and WSSE Asian contributions showed semiannual change in their increasing trends: larger in summer and winter than in spring and fall.
 The contribution of Remote showed a significant increasing trend only in winter.
-The seasonal features in each regional contribution described above enabled explanation of the cause of the seasonality of increasing trend in total O3 over Japan as follows.
-The largest increasing trend of total O3 in spring was predominantly attributed to the large increasing trend in contributions of source regions in northeast Asia (CHN, KOR, E-Asia-Seas, and JPN).
-The increasing trends in the contributions of CHN, KOR, and JPN were smaller in summer, however, partly compensated by the growth of increasing trends in the FT and WSSE Asian contributions from spring to summer.
+The seasonal features in each regional contribution described above enabled the explanation of the cause of the seasonality of the increasing trend in total O3 over Japan as follows.
+The largest increasing trend in total O3 in spring was predominantly attributed to the large increasing trend in contributions of source regions in northeast Asia (CHN, KOR, E Asian seas, and JPN).
+The increasing trends in the contributions of CHN, KOR, and JPN were smaller in summer.
+However, they were partly compensated for by the growth of increasing trends in the FT and WSSE Asian contributions from spring to summer.
 In the cold season, trends for most regions were smaller than in the warm season, except for JPN.
-The increasing trend in contributions of northeast Asian regions differed little between fall and winter; however, those of FT, WSSE Asia, and Remote had larger increasing trends in winter than in fall, which made the increasing trend of total O3 in winter larger than in fall.
+The increasing trend in contributions of northeast Asian regions differed little between fall and winter; however, those of FT, WSSE Asia, and Remote had larger increasing trends in winter than in fall, which made the increasing trend in total O3 in winter larger than in fall.